IoT Central integration and extension guide

 - Export IoT data to cloud destinations using Blob Storage.

 - Use workflows to integrate your Azure IoT Central application with other cloud services

 - Extend Azure IoT Central with custom analytics using Azure Databricks

 Integrate with companion applications

 IoT Central provides rich operator dashboards and visualizations.
 However, some IoT solutions must integrate with existing applications, or require new companion applications to expand their capabilities.
 To integrate with other applications, use IoT Central extensibility points such as the REST API and the continuous data export feature.

 You use the control plane to manage IoT Central-related resources in your Azure subscription.
-You can use the Azure CLI and Resource Manager templates for control plane operations.
+You can use the REST API, the Azure CLI, or Resource Manager templates for control plane operations.
 For example, you can use the Azure CLI to create an IoT Central application.
 To learn more, see Manage IoT Central from Azure CLI.

 If you want to learn more about using IoT Central, the suggested next steps are to try the quickstarts, beginning with Create an Azure IoT Central application.